Passenger Ship Sustainability will take place November 14-15, 2017 in Southampton, UK.

 This will include analyzing opportunities for operators to reduce their sulphur emissions by 2020, such as using alternative fuels such as LNG and hybrid systems, utilizing effective waste management solutions and optimising ship performance.

-Passenger Ship Pollution will additionally look at how the booming market of expedition cruises can work to protect the Arctic and other protected regions
+Passenger Ship Sustainability will additionally look at how the booming market of expedition cruises can work to protect the Arctic and other protected regions

-Delegates will also have the opportunity at Passenger Ship Pollution to discover future innovations from industry representatives within the meeting agenda and during the exhibition networking breaks.
+Delegates will also have the opportunity at Passenger Ship Sustainability to discover future innovations from industry representatives within the meeting agenda and during the exhibition networking breaks.

 Cruise Industry News is the lead media partner for the event.